-Our official orders were quite open-ended.
-They simply said to perform an airlift mission and return within a month.
+Our official orders were quite open-ended--they just said to perform an airlift mission and return within a month!
 A typical mission profile was like this:

 From